forrestdavis/forrestdavis.github.io/_pages/about.md

 Besides research and teaching, I love coffee, watching movies, swimming, hiking, and skiing.
-I cohabitate with a cat named Figaro, who spends his time sleeping throughout our apartment, sitting on my keyboard, and meowing for food.
+I cohabitate with a cat named Figaro, who spends his time sleeping throughout our home, sitting on my keyboard, and meowing for food.